Structure Functions of Rotation Measures Revealing the Origin of Fast Radio Bursts: Introduction

 \section{Introduction}

 Fast radio bursts (FRBs) are luminous \citep{Lorimer2007}, millisecond-duration radio flashes originating from extragalactic sources with unknown physical origins \citep{Cordes19,Zhang2022,Wu2024}.
 Currently, advancements in highly sensitive radio telescopes such as the Five-hundred-meter Aperture Spherical radio Telescope (FAST) and the Green Bank Telescope (GBT) have facilitated comprehensive polarization measurements for fast radio bursts (FRBs) and pulsars.
-Notably, active repeaters like FRB 20201124A, FRB 20220912A, and the binary system PSR B1744–24A have been extensively observed for their polarization properties \citep{Li2023,Xu2022,Zhang2023,Feng2024}.
-Some observations suggest that some repeating FRBs exhibit polarization behaviors similar to those of binary systems \citep{Wang2022,Li2023,Anna-Thomas2023}, providing critical insights into the local environments of their sources.
+Notably, active repeaters like FRB 20201124A, FRB 20220912A, and the binary system PSR B1744–24A have been extensively observed for their polarization properties \citep{Xu2022,Zhang2023,Li2023,Feng2024}.
+Some observations suggest that some repeating FRBs exhibit polarization behaviors similar to those of binary systems \citep{Wang2022,Li2023,Anna-Thomas2023,Zhao2023,Rajwade2023}, providing critical insights into the local environments of their sources.

-The rotation measures (RMs) of repeating FRBs are particularly valuable as they allow tracking of temporal changes over periods ranging from short \citep{Luo2020,Hilmarsson20201124} to long intervals \citep{Hilmarsson121102,Xu2022}.
+The rotation measures (RMs) of repeating FRBs are particularly valuable as they allow tracking of temporal changes over periods ranging from short \citep{Luo2020,Hilmarsson2021} to long intervals \citep{Hilmarsson121102,Xu2022}.
 Observations indicate that significant RM variations are a hallmark of repeating FRB sources \citep{Mckinven2023}, suggesting the presence of dynamic magneto-ionic environments.
-These environments may include the wind nebulae of young magnetars \citep{86,Yang2019,Zhao2021}, supernova remnants \citep{Yang2017,Piro2018,Zhao2021}, the stellar wind and disks of companions \citep{Wang2022,Anna-Thomas2023,Zhao2023}, or outflows from massive black holes \citep{90,88}.
+These environments may include the wind nebulae of young magnetars \citep{86,Yang2019,Zhao2021}, supernova remnants \citep{Piro2016,Yang2017,Piro2018,Zhao2021a}, the stellar wind and disks of companions \citep{Wang2022,Anna-Thomas2023,Zhao2023}, AGN disks \citep{Zhao2024} or outflows from massive black holes \citep{90,88,LiR2023}. \cite{Yang2023} has investigated some astrophysical processes that may cause RM variations of FRBs.
 Despite these expectations, direct evidence pinpointing the exact origins of these dynamic magnetized environments remains elusive.

 Investigations of turbulence, which is prevalent in astrophysical plasmas \citep{Biskamp2003,Elmegreen2004}, could be key to distinguishing these environments.
 Turbulence is known to occur in various settings, including the solar wind, the interstellar and intergalactic mediums, accretion disks, and supernova remnants, playing a pivotal role in numerous astrophysical processes.
 These include the amplification of cosmic magnetic fields \citep{Ryu2008}, star formation \citep{McKee2007}, particle acceleration \citep{Zhang2011,Lazarian2020}, and magnetic reconnection \citep{Wang2023}.
 Turbulence naturally causes fluctuations in density and magnetic fields, which in turn lead to variations in RMs.
 The analysis of RMs using the Structure Function (SF) is a crucial statistical method for studying turbulence \citep{Kolmogorov1941,Simonetti1984,Simonetti1986,Minter1996,Clegg1992,Lazarian2016,Xu2016}.
 As a result, SF analysis is also a vital tool for probing the plasma environments surrounding FRBs.